google-deepmind/mujoco/doc/modeling.rst

 ~~~~~~~~~~~~~~~~~

 The positions and orientations of all elements defined in the kinematic tree are expressed in local coordinates,
-relative to the parent body for bodies, and relative to the body that owns the element for geoms, joints, sites, cameras
+relative to the parent body for bodies, and relative to the body that contains the element for geoms, joints, sites,
-and lights.
+cameras and lights.

 A related attribute is :ref:`compiler/angle<compiler-angle>`.
 It specifies whether angles in the MJCF file are expressed
 in degrees or radians (after compilation, angles are always expressed in radians).